Combine financing for a roof renovation with a solar system

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Combine roof renovation and PV installation to save up to 2,000 euros through synergies with scaffolding and craftsmen.
+Combine roof renovation and PV installation to save up to €2,000 through synergies in scaffolding and labour.

 Benefit from the zero tax rate on PV systems, which reduces acquisition costs by 19 percent and minimises bureaucracy.

-Leverage synergies: Cost savings through combined measures
+Leveraging synergies: cost savings through combined measures

 Government funding as the foundation of your financing

-• KfW Loan 270 "Renewable Energies – Standard": This program offers a low-interest loan for the purchase and installation of photovoltaic systems and storage.
+• KfW loan 270 "Renewable Energies – Standard": This programme offers a low-interest loan for the purchase and installation of photovoltaic systems and storage units.

-• KfW Loan 261 "Residential Buildings – Credit": If you carry out the roof renovation according to the Efficiency House Standard, you can receive a loan of up to 150,000 euros with a repayment bonus of up to 20 percent.
+• KfW loan 261 "Residential Buildings – Loan": If you carry out the roof renovation to Efficiency House standard, you can receive a loan of up to EUR 150,000 with a repayment grant of up to 20 per cent.

 Alternative financing options for maximum flexibility

-2. Cost of the PV system: A 10 kWp system with storage costs about 20,000 euros.
+2. Cost of the PV system: A 10-kWp system with storage costs about 20,000 euros.

-3. Total costs (separate): 50,000 euros, plus separate costs for scaffolding and planning of around 3,000 euros.
+3. Total costs (separate): 50,000 euros, plus separate costs for scaffolding and planning of approx. 3,000 euros.

-5. VAT deduction (19% on PV): -3,800 euros.
+5. Deduction of VAT (19% on PV): -3,800 euros.

-6. Possible KfW repayment subsidy (20% on renovation): -6,000 euros.
+6. Possible KfW repayment grant (20% on refurbishment): -6,000 euros.

 FAQ

-Can I apply for funding retrospectively?
+Can I also apply for funding retrospectively?

-What does a photovoltaic all-risk insurance cover?
+What does photovoltaic all-risk insurance cover?

 Subscribe to our newsletter